 Clinical signs may be obvious (such as evisceration) or occult.
 Factors making the diagnosis of an abdominal injury challenging include concomitant injuries (particularly significant head injuries), referred pain, intoxication with alcohol or other toxicological substances, or language barriers.
 Young, healthy patients may be able to compensate for intra-abdominal hemorrhage before clinical signs become overt.

 Inspect the abdomen for external signs of trauma (e.g., abrasions, lacerations, contusions, seatbelt marks).
 A normal-appearing abdomen does not exclude serious intra-abdominal injury.
 Cullen's sign and Grey Turner's sign (periumbilical and flank ecchymosis) generally represent delayed findings of intraperitoneal bleeding.
-Following inspection, palpate the abdomen in all quadrants, making note of tenderness, tympany, or rigidity.
-For patients who are observed in ...
+Following inspection, palpate the abdomen in all quadrants, making note of tenderness, tympany, or rigidity. ...